 The Faculty Council will appoint the examiners for the doctoral thesis upon application by the student.
-As a rule, the request should not be processed until the student's supervisor has issued a statement recommending that the thesis be accepted, as the supervisor has an obligation to see to it
+As a rule, the request should not be processed until the student's supervisor has issued a statement recommending that the thesis be accepted, as the supervisor has an obligation to make sure that the work fulfils the requirements set for a doctoral thesis.
+Where two supervisors have been designated, it is primarily the main supervisor who judges whether the examination may begin.
+It is the supervisor's responsibility to see to it that the quality of the language in thesis is of the standard required in a doctorate.
+If necessary, the supervisor is to advise the student to ensure that the language is checked and proofread appropriately.